 The issue of people’s vulnerability makes it possible to avoid ideas that might call into question personal, professional, and political choices as well as priorities.
-And very often seeing people living in poverty as vulnerable makes it possible to distance ones self, to mask a certain cowardice, and thus to accuse people in extreme poverty either of being responsible or of being “predestined” to this fatality that is poverty.
+And very often seeing people living in poverty as vulnerable makes it possible to distance oneself, to mask a certain cowardice, and thus to accuse people in extreme poverty either of being responsible or of being “predestined” to this inevitability that is poverty.

 For decades, every year and without fail thousands of young people leave school without having learned anything.
 Without fail people say that these children are vulnerable and that this vulnerability is a major factor in their failure.
 However, as Maria Theresa told the President of the [French] Republic, E. Macron: “It is not our children who fail in school, it is the schools that fail our children.”
 And she’s right.

 Yes, people living in poverty are becoming more and more vulnerable as they carry within them the stigma of violence and suffering that comes with living in poverty.
 But we have no right to isolate them, to lock them in this representation of vulnerability, without talking about resistance.
 Yes, poverty makes the people who experience it vulnerable; that is clear.
 But this can keep us from seeing their will to survive against all odds, not only to survive, but also to live their lives.
 Almost no one sees this; almost no one talks about it.